 Babies can be subject to enormous forces when they are born, twisting and turning as they squeeze their way out to the outside world.
 This can mean a lot of stress and pressure, particularly on baby’s head.
-This pressure can be relieved with the healing effects of cranial osteopathy, which can be a great non-invasive treatment for little ones.
+This pressure can be relieved by the non-invasive healing effects of cranial osteopathy.

 Here are some pictures of June Jowitt recently treating a baby using Cranial Osteopathy.

 Many babies arrive having had slight compression from the pressure on their head during assisted or natural birth.
 These pressures and tensions can be relieved gently and skillfully.
 There is no pushing or pulling.
 The osteopath feels for tension in the tissues and then holds the tissue in a way that the body wants it to go until it releases.
 This allows the body to calm itself and become more relaxed.

 Osteopaths can make baby or toddler’s head and spine more comfortable by using gentle manipulation.
 Cranial treatment is particularly effective on newborns and young babies, as their skull bones are not yet fused.
 This treatment essentially seeks to correct any damage or slight alterations caused during childbirth, and is particularly relevant if it was an assisted delivery, or particularly fast.

 Your osteopath will check baby’s neck, shoulder, jaw, diaphragm, rib cage and spine.
 Don’t be afraid to ask the osteopath what she is doing throughout each treatment.